lrettig/react-native-stripe/README.md

 - Collect credit card information and convert to a Stripe token, all in native code.
 - Get billing and shipping information (name, address, phone number, email address) from Apple Pay.
 - Fall back on simple Stripe native credit card form for older devices.
+- Check if the device supports Apple Pay, and if so, whether it has cards configured.
+- If not, you can prompt the user to configure Apple Pay and enter a card.
+- Specify which fields to request from the user in Apple Pay: name, postal address, phone number, and/or email.
 - All methods return promises.

 ## Installation